DengSY-21/-/GWAS.md

 # [1] 0.101444
 ```
 Excluding SNPs on the basis of minor allele frequency is a bit controversial.
 It’s done, and it makes sense, but has nothing to do with quality control – there is no reason to think there are any errors in the data.
 The main justification is statistical: <br>
-1.If MAF is low, power is low (i.e., don’t spend multiple testing corrections on tests that are unlikely to find anything anyway)
+1. If MAF is low, power is low (i.e., don’t spend multiple testing corrections on tests that are unlikely to find anything anyway)
-2.Some statistical methods perform badly with low MAF (e.g., the *chi2*-test)
+2. Some statistical methods perform badly with low MAF (e.g., the *chi2*-test)
 An appropriate cutoff definitely depends on sample size – the larger the sample, the greater your ability to include rare SNPs.
 Let’s look at the distributon of MAFs:
 ```
 hist(cs$MAF, breaks=seq(0, 0.5, 0.01), border='white', col='gray', las=1)